 An elegant period residence with antique furnishings, set in a mature garden.

-Private game fishing,
+Private game fishing, river and waterfall.

 1 minute walk to village, restaurants and pubs.